-The Remote Operator feature must be enabled on the HSM, as described in Optional features.
+The Remote Operator feature must be enabled on the HSM, as described in Optional features the configuration file with a list of HSMs that are allowed to access the file system on the given client.
+For information about setting up client cooperation, see Client cooperation.